-Xiaomi shares drop in Hong Kong debut
+Xiaomi's IPO flop: Shares fall in Hong Kong debut

 Xiaomi had a bumpy start to its market debut in Hong Kong on Monday.

 In early trading, shares in the Chinese smartphone maker sank as much as 5.9% from their listing price, which was already at the bottom of the range the company had sought.
-But by late morning, they had recouped almost all of their losses.
+They later recovered most of their losses, but still closed down 1.2% despite gains in the broader market.

-Xiaomi's IPO raised $4.7 billion at a valuation of about $54 billion, far lower than the big numbers that had been reported earlier in the year.
+Xiaomi's IPO raised $4.7 billion at a valuation of about $54 billion -- the world's biggest tech or telecom listing since Alibaba (BABA) raised more than $20 billion in 2014, according to data provider Dealogic.
+But Xiaomi's offering ended up far smaller than the $10 billion target that had been reported earlier in the year.

-Its shares declined Monday even though the broader Hong Kong market was up around 1.5%.

-Xiaomi's trading debut comes at a time when global stock markets have been roiled by the escalating trade clash between the United States and China.
+The company's weak debut comes at a time when global markets have been roiled by the escalating trade clash between the United States and China.
 The dispute has its roots in American concerns about China's tech ambitions and its huge trade surplus with the United States.

 Stocks in Hong Kong and Shanghai have taken heavy hits.
 Before Monday, Hong Kong's benchmark index had fallen more than 10% from early June.